preludeorg/libraries/README.md

 * Probe
 * SDK

-> Additionally, there is a special library called the Prelude CLI, which supports all Build and Detect functionality.
+> There is also a special library called the Prelude CLI, which supports all Build and Detect functionality.
 [Read the docs](https://docs.prelude.org/docs/prelude-cli).

 ## Probe